codemargaret/wikipedia_api_wrapper/README.md

 Get a list of the most viewed articles for the last month.
 The end date is yesterday's date and the start date is 30 days before yesterday.

 GET http://localhost:3000/most_viewed_last_month

+### License
+This software is licensed under the MIT license.

+Copyright (c) 2023 Margaret Berry